2025 First Responder Bowl (December)

-The 2025 First Responder Bowl is a college football bowl game scheduled to be played on December 26, 2025, at Gerald J. Ford Stadium in University Park, Texas.
-The 16th annual First Responder Bowl, it is scheduled to begin at 7:00 p.m.
-CST and will be aired on ESPN.
-It is one of the 2025–26 bowl games concluding the 2025 FBS football season.
-Sponsored by cleanup and restoration company Servpro, the game is officially known as the Servpro First Responder Bowl.
+The 2025 First Responder Bowl was a college football bowl game played on December 26, 2025, at Gerald J. Ford Stadium in University Park, Texas.
+The 16th annual First Responder Bowl began at approximately 7:00 p.m.
+CST and aired on ESPN.
+It was one of the 2025–26 bowl games concluding the 2025 FBS football season.
+Sponsored by cleanup and restoration company Servpro, the game was officially known as the Servpro First Responder Bowl.